allegroai/clearml-docs/docs/hyperdatasets/webapp/webapp_datasets_versioning.md

 Access dataset version actions, by right clicking a version, or through the menu button <img src="/docs/latest/icons/ico-dots-v-menu.svg" alt="Dot menu" className="icon size-md space-sm" /> (available on hover).

 * **Rename** - Change the version’s name
 * **Create New Version** - Creates a child version of a *Published* dataset version.
-The child version inherits all the parent version's frames
+The new version is created in a *draft* state, and inherits all the parent version's frames
 * **Delete** - Delete the version.
 Only *Draft* versions can be deleted.
 * **Publish** - Make a *Draft* version read-only to preserve its contents.
-When publishing, you are given the option to create an editable copy of the version.

-## Version Information
+## Version Data
-A selected dataset version's information and contents is presented on the main section of the page, to the right of the dataset's version list.
+A selected dataset version's information and contents are presented on the main section of the page, to the right of the dataset's version list.

 The version information is presented in the following tabs: